-Escape rooms are engaging and fun, but can you incorporate them in your classroom?
+Escape rooms are engaging and fun, but can you incorporate them in your primary classroom?
 The answer is yes!
-Your students will love completing break out room activities in school, and you’ll love how easy they are to implement.
-They’re easier than you think!
-Here are 5 simple ways to make escape rooms work in your classroom!
+Your primary students will love completing break out room activities in school, and you’ll love how easy they are to implement.
+They’re easier than you think.
+Here are 5 simple ways to make escape rooms work in your classroom.

 1. Keep It Simple